- 1 Overview

 - Please give immunizations that are due."

-For more details about the process of RMT, urgent RMT, emergency RMT, and different scenarios, please click the title in blue to link to this detailed information.
+For more details about the process of RMT, urgent RMT, emergency RMT, and different scenarios, click on the Radio Medical Traffic Link at the top of this section.

-We have a very at risk population for suicide and substance abuse.
-We have a very high suicide rate.
+We have a very "at risk' population for suicide and substance abuse.
+There is a high rate of suicide in our patient population.
 We screen for depression on every visit.
 If the depression screen is positive during the screening for an outpatient visit in the SRCs, the Wellness Counselor or Behavioral Health clinician in the SRC should be called to see the patient.
-Click here to see a list of the different resources available in the different parts of the hospital for our patients.
+Click the title above to see a more comprehensive list of behavioral health resources available for our patients at YKHC.

-YK has several on campus (internal) consultants and a network of outside Bethel (external) consultants.
-Within the hospital, we have a pediatrician in house on call 24/7, high risk OB provider who is either an OB/gyn specialist or family medicine physician with extra OB training on call 24/7, Emergency room physicians available 24/7, Dentist on call 24/7, Optometrist on Call 24/7, TB officers (providers who have received extra training in TB), lactation specialists, HIV, and Wound Care.
+YK has several on-campus (internal) consultants and a network of outside Bethel (external) consultants.
+Within the hospital, we have a pediatrician (in house) on call 24/7; high risk OB provider who is either an OB/gyn specialist or family medicine physician with extra OB training on call 24/7; emergency room physicians available 24/7; dentist on call 24/7; optometrist on call 24/7 and TB officers (providers who have received extra training in TB), lactation, HIV and wound care consultants.
 All other consultants are accessed through a network of providers, hospitals, and services outside YK.